Dwight Muhammad Qawi: Early life

-Qawi, then known as Dwight Braxton, was born in Baltimore, Maryland, but grew up in Camden, New Jersey, where he got involved with crime at a young age.
+Qawi, born Dwight Braxton, was born in Baltimore, Maryland, but grew up in Camden, New Jersey, where he got involved with crime at a young age.
 He was eventually convicted of armed robbery and spent around five years in prison.

 It was in Rahway State Prison that Braxton found his place in life.
 The prison had an extensive boxing program and one of its inmates, James Scott, was a light heavyweight title contender who fought several times inside the prison itself.
 Braxton took up the sport, and when he was released from prison in 1978, immediately became a professional boxer.
-Qawi's style was most often likened to Joe Frazier and with good reason as he had trained in Frazier's Philadelphia gym as a professional.
-He converted to Islam in the early 80s and had his name changed from Dwight Braxton to Dwight Muhammad Qawi.
+Qawi's style was most often likened to Joe Frazier, an infighting style with heavy use of feints and head movement, with relentless pressure and a crab shell defense., and with good reason as he had trained in Frazier's Philadelphia gym as a professional.
+He converted to Islam in the early 1980s and had his name changed from Dwight Braxton to Dwight Muhammad Qawi.